 There are no technical skills or equipment needed to climb Kilimanjaro, unless you’re going for the Western Breach, which requires using helmets due to loose rocks.
 For the normal routes you won’t need any specialist skills or kit, it is merely a trek, one foot after the other.
-On the Machame and Lemosho route, some people find the Barranco Wall a bit ‘lofty’ as you meander up a defined path that on occasion requires three points of contact and a bit of scrambling, but it’s not dangerous and the guides are there to ensure that.
-Otherwise you can avoid it by choosing the Rongai or Northern Circuit route.
+On the Kilimanjaro Machame route and the Mount Kilimanjaro Lemosho route, some people find the Barranco Wall a bit ‘lofty’ as you meander up a defined path that on occasion requires three points of contact and a bit of scrambling, but it’s not dangerous and the guides are there to ensure that.
+Otherwise you can avoid it by choosing the Mount Kilimanjaro Rongai route or the Mount Kilimanjaro Northern Circuit route.

 In order to make the climb a bit easier for yourself you should become comfortable and be prepared and experienced with everything before you arrive, which refers to everything from your kit to camping, from living outdoors to walking, and this can be done in a number of ways - check out our preparation tips below:

 Kit for Kilimanjaro: